dat3Cph/spring2025/docs/deepdive-1/README.md

 Topics covered in this week are:

+- Java Functional Programming
+- Java Lambdas
 - Java Streams
-- Java lambdas
 - Java Time and Date API
-- Java Functional Programming
 - Java Generics

 [Learning objectives for the week](./learningobjectives.md)